 Senior Scientist, Planetary Science Institute

-Teaches: GEOL 315 Topics in Planetary Geology, GEOL 313 Hydrogeology (groundwater)
+Teaches: GEOL 313 Hydrogeology, GEOL 315 Topics in Planetary Geology

-Expertise: Modeling of the atmosphere, surface and subsurface of Earth and Mars; identification and interpretation of landforms associated with past and present existence of liquid water on Mars with an emphasis on understanding the formation of landforms associated with groundwater seeps, rivers and lakes on Mars.
+Expertise: Modeling of the atmosphere, surface and subsurface of Earth and Mars; identification and interpretation of landforms associated with past and present liquid water on Mars, with an emphasis on understanding the formation of landforms associated with groundwater seeps, rivers and lakes on Mars.

 Dr. Gilpin Robinson

 Geologist, US Geological Survey

 Teaches: GEOL 320 Geology of Earth Resources

 Expertise: Mineral resource assessment and critical mineral resources, origin and genesis of metal and industrial mineral deposits, spatial analysis and modeling of mineral resources and groundwater contamination hazards

 Background: Geologist and mineral resources specialist since 1978, project management and program development, served as Deputy Chief for Mineral and Environmental Research in the Office of Mineral Resources at the USGS from 1992-1995.